 To apply you must:

 - write a letter outlining your situation.

 - include verifying documentation with your letter

-- if you are applying to sit the exam off-campus, you must also submit an Examinations Off-Campus (PDF, 27KB) form.
+- if you are applying to sit the exam off-campus, you must also submit an Examinations Off-Campus (DOC, 40KB) form.

 Applications should be addressed to: